2. Install Guide

 Setting up and running cobblerd is not a easy task.
-Knowledge in Apache2 configuration (setting up SSL, virtual hosts, apache module and wsgi) is needed.
+Knowledge in Apache2 configuration (setting up SSL, virtual hosts, and apache proxy module) is needed.
 Certificates and some server administration knowledge is required too.

 Cobbler is available for installation in several different ways, through packaging systems for each distribution or directly from source.

 Cobbler has both definite and optional prerequisites, based on the features you’d like to use.
 This section documents the definite prerequisites for both a basic installation and when building/installing from source.

 This is the most convenient way and should be the default for most people.
 Production usage is advised only from these four sources or from source with Git Tags.

 Please note that installing any of the packages here via a package manager (such as dnf/yum or apt) can and will require a large number of ancillary packages, which we do not document here.
 The package definition should automatically pull these packages in and install them along with Cobbler, however it is always best to verify these requirements have been met prior to installing Cobbler or any of its components.

 First and foremost, Cobbler requires Python.
 Since 3.0.0 you will need Python 3.
 Cobbler also requires the installation of the following packages:

 A webserver that can act as a proxy (like Apache, Nginx, …)

 On dnf based systems please also install: